Dr David TyfieldReader

 Relating to this work, and an interest in the politics of the discourse of 'responsible innovation', I was PI in a British Council grant (April 2014 - April 2015) on 'Responsibly Innovating Energy for Mobility: Brazil, China, UK', with colleagues at UFABC (Dr Leo de Mello), Strathclyde (Dr Brian Garvey) as well as UniCamp (Dr Andre Campos).

 2) The Cultural Political Economy of Research & Innovation - following the argument of my book (2 Volumes, Routledge, 2012), 'The Economics of Science - A Critical Realist Overview' I continue my interest in the interaction between changing practices of R&I and a changing political economy.
-Based on a Lancaster University Early Career Small Grant (2011-13), this has evolved now into an established workshop series on the 'Changing Political Economy of Research & Innovation' in both Lancaster (October 2012) and at York University in Toronto (December 2013).
-Further annual workshops have been held since then, with the 3rd in the series at University of California, San Diego (March 2015) University of Liege (June 2016), Boston (August 2017) and Lancaster (July 2018).
+Staring with a Lancaster University Early Career Small Grant (2011-13), this has evolved now into an established workshop series on the 'Changing Political Economy of Research & Innovation (CPERI)'.
+After Lancaster (October 2012) and York University in Toronto (December 2013), further annual workshops have been held since: at University of California, San Diego (March 2015) University of Liege (June 2016), Boston (August 2017) and Lancaster (July 2018).
 The 2019 meeting is scheduled to be in New Orleans around the time of the 4S conference.
 The CPERI series has already resulted in the publication (2017) of the first Handbook on the Political Economy of Science (Routledge).

 Before starting my PhD, I studied Biochemistry and Molecular Cell Biology at Oxford and the Philosophy of Social Sciences at LSE.
 I also qualified as a solicitor, working in London and Brussels in various areas of corporate and commercial law, including intellectual property law and EU competition law.
 Bringing together these interests, I began my PhD in the Philosophy and Sociology of Science at Exeter in 2003.
 My research was based across two institutions: the Centre for Philosophy of the Social Sciences and the ESRC Centre for Genomics in Society (Egenis), the sister-centre of Lancaster's CESAGen.
 My thesis was a multidisciplinary examination of the dramatic changes to the funding of science, especially the biosciences, that have occurred since 1980 including the growth of intellectual property rights (IPRs) in scientific research, alongside the global strengthening of IPRs under the auspices of the World Trade Organisation's TRIPs agreement.
 By examining how TRIPs came to be signed, a theory for the (critical) realist examination of the economics of science is elaborated.
 This includes concerted attention to the role and importance of philosophical/ontological reflection in the development of social scientific theory.
 The project thus engages with work in the philosophy of science, science & technology studies, innovation economics, international relations (particularly regarding IPRs), critical theory and cultural political economy.